GiulioRossetti94/PyBondLab/docs/SingleSort_DoubleSort_README.md

 `SingleSort` and `DoubleSort` are strategy classes that define how bonds are sorted into portfolios based on one or two characteristics.
 These strategies are then executed using `StrategyFormation` to compute portfolio returns.

+For the canonical first workflow, required schema, and result-tier overview, start with [docs/CoreWorkflow_README.md](CoreWorkflow_README.md).

 ---

 ## Table of Contents